-I would not be surprised if the real estate market returned to at least its historical ratio in 1980 of 175 Sovereigns of gold for an 1800 sqft plot in a premium area of Bangalore.
+I would not be surprised if the real estate market returned to at least its historical ratio in early 1970s of 175 Sovereigns of gold for an 1800 sqft plot in a premium area of Bangalore.

 That means an 1800 sqft plot in a premium area of Bangalore will cost around Rs 60,00,000 compared to today’s value of Rs 3,60,00,000.